 Yes.
 Allow them to thaw and drain excess liquid, then continue with the recipe as written.
 Taste and texture may change slightly.

 More Healthy Thanksgiving Recipes

-You can also browse through this list of 50 healthy Thanksgiving recipes!
+I hope you enjoy this healthy green bean casserole!
+You can also browse through this list of my favorite healthy Thanksgiving recipes!

 Healthy Green Bean Casserole